rfuzzo/MWSE/docs/source/types/tes3mobileActor.md

 ### `strength`
 <div class="search_terms" style="display: none">strength</div>

 *Read-only*.
 Direct access to the actor's strength attribute statistic.
+If you are setting player stats, instead use `tes3.setStatistic` to also update the UI immediately.

 **Returns**: